DesiPilla/stock-market-model/README.md

 The logistic regression proved to be the more lucrative investing technique for 5/8 holdings, with an average return of 0.72% /yr greater than the static return.

 The neural network proved to be the more lucrative investing technique for 7/8 holdings, with an average return of 1.57% /yr greater than the static return.
 Among the 7 stocks in which the model performed better, the average return was 3.02% /yr greater than the static return.

+## Recommendations

+While the model appears to have performed well, I would not recommend using this to guide any investment decisions.
+The use of averaging over many years and multiple economic cycles is naiive, expecially considering the lack of information used in the decision making process of these models.
+This model can serve as a guide, but it should not be used to pick which securities to buy. **The purpose of this model is to maximize the returns of a holding, not to give input on which stocks will outperform others.**